Adobe-CEP/CEP-Resources/CEP_11.x/Documentation/CEP 11.1 HTML Extension Cookbook.md

 	```

+	Note: `NetworkService` needs to be added to provide backward compatibility with CEP 10.

 4. CORS checks: With CEP 11, with security updates, we are seeing that a lot more requests are being blocked by CORS checks.
 The extension may encounter this if it is trying to access an endpoint that does not have the Access-Control-Allow-Origin header.
 Please ensure that the endpoints that are being accessed have Access-Control-Allow-Origin headers set appropriately.